 - Paraview: ParaView is an open-source, multi-platform data analysis and visualization application.
 Click here for instructions on how to use Paraview on the Palmetto cluster.
 Immersive Paraview is also supported.

 - VMD: VMD is a molecular visualization program for displaying, animating, and analyzing large biomolecular systems using 3-D graphics and built-in scripting.
-Click here for instructions on installing VMD.
+Click here for instructions on setting up and using VMD.

 - VisIt: VisIt is an Open Source, interactive, scalable, visualization, animation and analysis tool.
 Click here for instructions on how to use VisIt on the Palmetto cluster.